nerdo/js-routing/README.md

 The second route matches identifiers starting with `/info` and `/about` which contain one more path component and it captures that path component.
 Its `getParameters(...)` function sets the dynamic parameter named `subPath` to the captured path component.

 `getParameters(...)` can also be defined if the identifier is a string.
-In this scenario, the default dynamic parameter parsing rules are not used and your implementation of `getParameters(...)` is entirely responsible for parsing them out of the navigation state.
+In this scenario, the default dynamic parameter parsing rules are not used and your implementation of `getParameters(...)` is entirely responsible for any parsing that needs to occur.

 # Applying Routing